 The sample identified a partisan split of 32.64% Republican, 32.09% Democrat, 31.10% Independent and 4.18% “Something Else.”
 Read about methodology here.

-The U.S. Labor Department reported initial jobless claims fell 10,000 to a seasonally adjusted 210,000 for the week ending October…
+The U.S. Labor Department (DOL) reported initial jobless claims rose slightly by 4,000 to a…